JetBrains/resharper-devguide/topics/HowTo/IntegrateWithReSharper/IntegrateWithReSharper.md

 ReSharper allows you to apply formatting and other code style preferences in a bulk mode to instantly eliminate code style violations in one or more files, in a project or in the entire solution.

-Creating a new code formatting rule or editing an existing one doesn't require creating a compiled ReSharper plugin (see [declarative extension](Start.md)).
+Creating a new code formatting rule or editing an existing one doesn't require creating a compiled ReSharper plugin.
 That's why code cleanup is out of the scope of this **How To**.
 Learn how to work with code cleanup in [ReSharper documentation](https://www.jetbrains.com/help/resharper/Code_Cleanup__Index.html).

 ## Live templates